MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Module_Manifests.md

 This manifest declares that it requires the PSReadLine module.
-When you run `Import-Module` on this manifest, PowerShell imports the latest version of PSReadline that is available to the session.
+When you run `Import-Module` on this manifest, PowerShell imports the latest version of PSReadLine that is available to the session.
 If no version is available, the import returns an error.

 ```powershell